 - Aquarium water testing kit

-What types of Dwarf gouramis do you have?
+Did you successfully breed dwarf gouramis?
 Tell us in the comments box below.

 My Dwarf Gourami has a hole in top fin looks like he has been bitten treated with salt and melafix will it grow back he is eating ok